Gibbs' Reflective Cycle: The Six Stages of Reflection Explained

 These examples illustrate how the Gibbs Reflective Cycle can facilitate learning and reflection across different vocations, leading to personal and professional growth.

 Gibbs' Reflective Cycle offers a structured approach to reflection, making it a helpful tool for educators and learners alike.
-The model encourages critical reflection, stimulating the ability to analyze experiences through questions and transform them into valuable learning opportunities.
+The model encourages critical reflection, stimulating the ability to analyse experiences through questions and transform them into valuable learning opportunities.

 Experiential Learning, a concept closely tied with reflection, suggests that we learn from our experiences, particularly when we engage in reflection and active experimentation.
-Gibbs' model bridges the gap between theory and practice, offering a framework to capture and analyze experiences in a meaningful way.
+Gibbs' model bridges the gap between theory and practice, offering a framework to capture and analyse experiences in a meaningful way.

 By using Gibbs' model, educators can guide students through their reflective process, helping them extract valuable lessons from their positive and negative experiences.